biol4559-uva/CompEvoBio_modules/Module_4/mapping_pipeline_output.md

 tail -n4 ExpEvo_SRP002024_CO_4_1975-MM-DD.mark_duplicates_report.txt | head -n2
 ```

-You shoudl get something like this; the 9th column should be the duplication rate (3.6% in my case):
+You should get something like this; the 9th column should be the duplication rate (3.6% in my case):
 <p align="center">
   <img src="/Module_4/images/dupRate.jpeg" width="1000"/>
 </p>